So, you want to spend your spare time ironing?

 Running an ironing business doesn’t have to be complicated but there are a few things you should keep in mind:

-- Get some business cards printed for free with Vistaprint, and hand them out at every opportunity.
+- Get some business cards printed cheaply with Vistaprint and hand them out at every opportunity.
+You could also design some simple leaflets and deliver them to houses in your neighbourhood.

 - Smokers need not apply.
-If your customers get a whiff of smoke on their clothes you won’t be expecting any repeat business.
+If your customers get a whiff of cigarette smoke on their clothes you won’t be expecting any repeat business.
+It’s also a good idea to work away from strong cooking smells and pets (allergies).

 - Ironing in the summer can be hot work so pick up a cheap fan to keep you cool while you’re working.